PRATAP-KUMAR/gdm-extension/README.md

 you can hide the extension settings icon from the topbar by clicking the Hide button at the bottom of popup menu.

 ## Showing the Prefernces Icon
-if from tty
-you need `systemd-container` pkg installed.
+if you want to operate from tty you need `systemd-container` package installed.
 Some distros ship it by default.
-If you dont have this package, install it first. and then run below commands
+If you dont have this package, install it first.
+Then run below commands.

+from tty
 1. `sudo machinectl shell gdm@ /bin/bash`
 2. `gsettings set org.gnome.shell.extensions.gdm-extension hide-gdm-settings-icon false`